azonenberg/common-ibc/README.md

 It uses a charge pump which has a fixed divide-by-4 output ratio rather than using a regulating buck topology.
 This allows high efficiency but requires downstream loads to be able to tolerate a wider range of input voltages.

+The architecture is scalable to 2 or 4 parallel converter modules, allowing 144W (12A) or 288W (24A) IBCs based on the same chipset to be constructed in a straightforward manner based on a scaling of this design, however there are no near-term plans to create such a converter since none of my near term project plans require that much power.

 ## Input

 The input is +48VDC nominal on a 6-pin Molex Mini-Fit Jr connector, using a pinout compatible with the Mean Well GST280A48-C6P power brick (and possibly others).
 The negative terminal of the input power connection is connected to circuit ground.

-While the DC-DC module is rated for 20-60V operation, the input capacitors have a 63V rating.
-With the manufacturer-suggested 80% derating, the input supply should not exceed 50.4V on a continuous basis although short term excursions up to 60V will not cause damage.
+The permissible operating range is 40 to 56VDC (corresponding to 10 to 14V output).
+An input protection circuit will disable the converter if the input is out of this range.

-The unregulated output voltage is 1/4 of the input, so the load's requirements will constrain the allowed input voltage range as well.
+The unregulated output voltage is 1/4 of the input, so if the load has tighter requirements for accuracy of the 12V rail then this will further constrain the input supply voltage.

 ## Internal Construction